OISF/suricata/doc/userguide/rules/flow-keywords.rst

 flowbits: toggle, name
   Reverses the present setting.
 So for example if a condition is set, it will be unset and vice-versa.

+  .. deprecated:: 7.0.17
+     The ``toggle`` command is deprecated and will be removed in Suricata 9.0.
 flowbits: unset, name
   Can be used to unset the condition in the flow.
 flowbits: isnotset, name